 If by reading this blog, you felt that this intrigued you by 1%, please don’t be shy.
 Talk to me and we can discuss how this magical menstrual cup can change your life.
 We can arrange for a menstrual cup to be delivered to you too.
 Do a lot of reading on it to get an idea of it, talk to people who use it, watch videos and do your research and just bleed happily!

 This is me yammering on about the cup to lifeonline after one of the cupverts wanted to really get the word out there. ❤

 There are two types of cups sold by Boondh.
 As it is a social enterprise, the profits of each sale will go to fund their campaigns and make available cups to women in low-income communities.
 With each cup you purchase, you will sponsor 10+ years of someone’s menstrual product!
-Price per cup is 3200 LKR.
-And with each cup you purchase, another cup will be sent to a menstruator in a low-income community in India.
+Price per cup is 1700 LKR and 3300 where you can donate another cup to another menstruator.

 If you’re in India, place an order here to get it delivered right to you.
 Yay!

 If you’re in Sri Lanka, place an order here.

 You can also buy a cup online too.
 Brands such as moon cup, diva cup and juju are all good.
 Prices range from $2 to 50$.
 Just check if they have the relevant certifications.
 Since I haven’t tested any of those, I can’t comment on it.
 I feel the design and size (12 ml) of the boondh cup are ideal for me, so I recommend it to you also.
 The cup has to be made of medical grade silicone that doesn’t react with the body.
 Read some reviews too.